sphinx-doc/sphinx/doc/tutorial/describing-code.rst

 of each instruction.
 This way, Sphinx can check whether the actual output matches the expected one.

-To observe how a doctest failure looks like (rather than a code error as above), let's write the return value incorrectly first.
+To observe what a doctest failure looks like (rather than a code error as above), let's write the return value incorrectly first.
 Therefore, add a function ``get_random_ingredients`` like this: